MakingMoneyTeam/aws-mission-1/content/2-preparation/2.1-cloudformation/_index.md

 - You can use the template and modify it from the [CloudFormation Document](https://docs.aws.amazon.com/codebuild/latest/userguide/cloudformation-vpc-template.html).

-- Or you can use the template that we provide in our [source code]().
+- Or you can use the template that we provide in our [source code](https://github.com/MakingMoneyTeam/cheese-bistro).

-With our provided template, it deploys a VPC, with a public and a pair of private subnets spread across two **Availability Zones (AZ)**.

-It deploys an **internet gateway**, with a default route on the public subnets.
+With our provided template, it deploys a VPC, with a public and a pair of private subnets spread across two **Availability Zones**, an **Internet Gateway** with a default route on the public subnets.
 #### The configuration includes:

 - EnvironmentName: `JourneyToCloud`